Artanidos/FlatSiteBuilder/README.md

 The desktop app is working as a content mangement system and is creating a flat file web content to use with github pages.

 # Syntax
-The syntax for the templates is a mixture of Django, Markdown and Yaml and inspired by Jekyll.
+The syntax for the templates is based on Django.

 ## Variable
 {{ varname }}